 Creativity is demanding.

 It’s exciting, challenging, and sometimes exhausting.
 Creative blocks can hit you at any moment.

 You still need to meet deadlines.
 This sometimes means working through the night, or until the early hours of the morning or for an endless amount of hours.

 Given this amount of pressure, some of us wipe out.

 If you don’t give yourself time away from work, even for a few days you’re most likely to experience a decline in your health and your business.
 This comes in many forms, and you may not notice them until the worst possible moment.

 Take some time for you and explore something you’ve always wanted to do.
 A show, a film, whatever it is.
-As you’ve heard time and time again, exercise is a miracle cure for many things in life.

 Lift.
 Heavy shit.